lightest/diamond-webgl/README.md

 ## Implementation details
 This project uses both the rasterizer and ray tracing:
-- the rasterizer is used to get the entry point of the light ray in the diamond, and the surface normal at this point
+- the rasterizer is used to determine where the ray coming from the camera enters the diamond, as well as the surface normal at this point
 - then ray tracing is used to compute the trajectory of the ray inside the gem.

-The main parts are:
+This project is made of 4 main parts:
 - modeling the diamond
+- detection of intersections between the light ray and the surface of the diamond.
+This needs to be efficient because it will be performed at most 20 times per fragment, since the ray bounces from facet to facet
 - simulating the behaviour of light using laws of geometrical optics
-- detection of intersections between the light ray and the surface of the diamond.
-This needs to be efficient because it will be performed at most 20 times per fragment.
-- a bit of post processing
+- a bit of post-processing

 ### Modeling and ray tracing
 The base operation in ray tracing is to detect collisions between light rays and geometry (triangles).